How to Get Rid of Migraines with Chiropractic Care

 One such study, reported in The Journal of Manipulative and Physiological Therapeutics, showed that subjects who received chiropractic care experienced significant improvement in the control of migraine frequency, duration, and disability.
 Nearly one-fourth of participants reported more than a 90% reduction of attacks.

 Another report, released by researchers at Duke University, found that “spinal manipulation resulted in almost immediate improvement for those headaches that originate in the neck and had significantly fewer side effects and longer-lasting relief of tension-type headaches than commonly prescribed medications.”

-One other study, conducted in Australia, determined that migraine sufferers who received chiropractic care had fewer attacks and needed to take less medications.
+One other study, conducted in Australia, determined that migraine sufferers who received chiropractic care had fewer attacks and needed to take fewer medications.
 More than 80% of participants blamed stress as a cause of their migraines

 If you suffer from repeated migraines and medications have not helped, chiropractic care can be the answer.
 It will begin with a thorough initial examination that will include a review of your health and family history.
 The evaluation will focus on your musculoskeletal system, as posture and muscular asymmetries may be contributing factors.
 Particular attention will be paid to neck muscles and joints.

 Before receiving chiropractic care, you will need to let your doctor know about all medications and supplements you are taking, because manipulation may interact with them.

 Two other precautions: 1) Do not seek chiropractic care for migraines if you have osteoporosis, nerve damage, or numbness, tingling and loss of strength in an arm or leg; and 2) Pregnant women should get their doctor’s permission before receiving chiropractic treatment for migraines.